dotkernel/api-documentation/docs/book/v5/upgrading/upgrading.md

 It is recommended to copy the release info into your project's CHANGELOG.md file.
 This allows you to track your API's version and keep your project up-to-date with future releases.

+## Version to version upgrading

-Starting from [version 5.3](upgrading/UPGRADE-5.3.md) the upgrading procedure is detailed version to version.
+Starting from [version 5.3](UPGRADE-5.3.md) the upgrading procedure is detailed version to version.